StackExchange/dnscontrol/docs/creds-json.md

 The special subkey "TYPE" is used to indicate the provider type (NONE, CLOUDFLAREAPI, GCLOUD, etc).

 Prior to v3.16, the provider type is specified as the second argument to `NewRegistrar()` and `NewDnsProvider()` in `dnsconfig.js` or as a command-line argument in tools such as `dnscontrol get-zones`.

-Starting in v3.16, specifying the provider type as `-` (in `NewRegistrar()`, `NewDnsProvider()` or on the command line) instructs DNSControl to substitute the `TYPE` value found in `creds.json` if it exists.
+Starting in v3.16, `NewRegistrar()`, and `NewDnsProvider()` no longer require the provider type to be specified.
+It may be specified for backwards compatibility, but a warning will be generated with a suggestion of how to upgrade to the 4.0 format.
+Likewise, command-line tools no longer require the provider type to be specified, but for backwards compatibility one may specify `-` since the parameter is positional.

-In 4.0, DNSControl will require the "TYPE" subkey in `creds.json` entry.
-Using it as the second parameter to `NewRegistrar()`/`NewDnsProvider()` in `dnsconfig.js` or on the command line will no longer be supported.
-This will break backwards compatibility.
+In 4.0, DNSControl will require the "TYPE" subkey in each `creds.json` entry.
+Command line tools will have a backwards-incompatible change to remove the provider-type as a positional argument.
 Prior to 4.0, the various commands will output warnings and suggestions to avoid compatibility issues during the transition.

 ## Error messages